henkv1/rtw88-usb-openwrt/README.md

 Please note that you need to install both packages for your device to make the module work.

 NOTE: This package makes use of the 'unofficial' RTW88 development tree https://github.com/lwfinger/rtw88.
-I noticed an issue with the connection speed using this version on at least RTL88x2BU and RTL88x1CU.
-So I created a separate package for these adapters based on the wireless-next code.
-You can find it here: https://github.com/henkv1/openwrt-rtw-next